sharmaadityaHQ/konnect-ui/README.md

 - **Desktop (≥768px)**: Traditional pagination with URL params (`page`, `q`) for bookmarking and navigation
 - **Mobile (<768px)**: Infinite scroll using IntersectionObserver for better touch UX
 - **Rationale**: Optimizes UX per form factor while maintaining URL state for desktop users
+- **Sticky Pagination**: Pagination controls are fixed at the bottom of the viewport to avoid layout shift when items on a page are fewer than the page size

 ### Client-Side Processing